Decision Atlas

 Something is off.

 The founder knows the current explanation is too small.
-The Atlas helps name the layer before they hire the role.
+The Atlas names the layer before another expensive helper enters the picture.

 Practitioner